ib-ruby/ib-container/README.md

 * A reverse SSH-Tunnel is implemented for an extra layer of security
 * [Simple-Monitor](https://github.com/ib-ruby/simple-monitor) is started upon setup
 * Anything is prepared to run an reliable Trading-Bot in a secure environment
+* a suitable ruby installation to develope and run ib-ruby-trading solutions

 ## Background